ZBrush: Pixol

 Like a pixel, each "pixol" contains information on X and Y position and color values.
 Additionally, it contains information on depth (or Z position), orientation and material.
 ZBrush-related files store pixol information, but when these maps are exported (e.g., to JPEG or PNG formats) they are flattened and the pixol data is lost.
 This technique is similar in concept to a voxel, another kind of 3D pixel.

 Features

 ZBrush comes with many features to aid in the sculpting of models and meshes.

 3D Brushes

-The initial ZBrush download comes with thirty 3D sculpting brushes with more available for download.
-Each brush offers unique attributes as well as allowing general control over hardness, intensity, and size.
-Alphas, used to create a specific pattern or shape, and textures are also editable brush features.
+The initial download of ZBrush comes with thirty 3D sculpting brushes, and more are available for download.
+Each brush offers unique attributes while allowing general control over hardness, intensity, and size.
+Alphas, which are used to create a specific pattern or shape, and textures are also editable features of the brushes.

 Polypaint

 Polypainting allows users to paint on an object's surface without the need to first assign a texture map by adding color directly to the polygons.